 Forfeiture by wrongdoing can, when supported by a thorough investigation, blunt the impact of witness intimidation.
 This workshop will take a deep-dive into the doctrine beyond the basic elements necessary to establish forfeiture, by exploring the details that will allow the prosecutor to make maximum use of this tool.
 The presenters will include lessons the AEquitas initiative Combating Witness Intimidation.

 From Tragedy to Triumph: One Family's Story (Lunch Session)

 Christie Brungardt, Curt Brungardt

-The presenters of this workshop have been active nationally in the effort to reduce gender and relationship violence.
-They established Jana’s Campaign, Inc. with the single mission of reducing domestic and dating violence, and they believe it is their responsibility to use both the story of Jana’s life and the story of her death to enhance their mission.
-Most of their work is centered on working with middle and high schools and on college campuses.
+The presenters established Jana’s Campaign, Inc. with the single mission of reducing domestic and dating violence, and they believe it is their responsibility to use both the story of their daughter Jana’s life and her death to enhance their mission.
 They have worked with thousands of students, educating them on how to recognize healthy and unhealthy relationships.